College Success

 Grants are a great way to get free money to pay for your college expenses.
 Since most grants are needs-based and awarded by the government, you can apply for thousands of dollars just by filling out the FAFSA each year.

 There are many organizations, institutions, and private entities that award scholarships each year.
 This is free financial aid that you can use for any expense and your college has a designated office to help students access this money.
+Some examples would be scholarships for military spouses and scholarships for single moms.

 Many students think of work-study opportunities based on financial need as the only college jobs.
 This is not true.
 There are many on-campus jobs that offer a flexible schedule to students.